Committee Members Roles

 The Secretary is responsible for organising the AGM, preparing and sending the agenda to all club members.
 Attending the AGM and taking minutes of all discussions and agreements made.

 The secretary completes the LTA registration document on behalf of the Club as well as ensuring that the Club is compliant with LTA minimum standards.
-The Secretary is also responsible for the Club Ballot for Wimbledon Tickets each year.

 In addition he / she is responsible for the hire of the club house to any club members who may wish to hold a private function.
 This involves sending out a club hire form, collecting the fee and deposit and also ensuring that the licensing and other regulations are drawn to the attention of any Club Member hiring the Club facilities.